net-lisias-kspu/ContractConfigurator/Parameters.md

         name = Sequence
         type = Sequence

+        // COMING SOON!
+        // Hide the parameter with the given name until it is the next one in
+        // the list to be completed.
+Can be specified multiple times. hiddenParameter = OrbitMinmus

         // The title to display
         // Default: Complete the following in order
         //title =